eddiepickle/fedgeoday.us/other/20200515-email-blast.md

 - GeoServer / MapStory

 Thanks to our generous sponsors, registration for [FedGeoDay](https://fedgeo.us/) **Panel Day IS FREE** for attendees who work in government, military, educational, and non-profit organizations.
 It is also free for students.
-For all other attendees the fee to attend will be $20.
+For all other attendees, the fee to attend will be $20.

 Proceeds from FedGeoDay go to OSGEO US to fund future events and to grow the adoption of Free and Open Source Software for Geospatial through training and collaboration activities.